mpusz/wg21-papers/src/3045R2_quantities_and_units_library.md

 - [Unit symbols] chapter added.
 - [Superpowers of the unit `one`] chapter added.
 - [Hardware voltage measurement readout] chapter with a code example added.
+- [Why do we need typed quantities?] chapter improved.

 ## Changes since [@P3045R0]